 Steel in Minecraft Mods

-As mentioned above, you’ll only be able to get Steel through mods for Minecraft.
+As mentioned above, you’ll only be able to get Steel through different mods for Minecraft.
 Still, regardless of the mod, the resource will be essential for creating specific armors, tools, highly complex machines, and unique mechanisms.

 The resource isn’t found in nature either.
 So you’ll need to either mix ingredients or process some specific resources to get it in every case.